 The inflorescence is a long terminal cluster of individually stalked flowers - a raceme.
 The stem of the raceme will usually turn a light reddish color like the fall leaves.

-The flowers are conspicuous one inch wide, 4-parted, with a magenta corolla.
+The flowers are conspicuous, one inch wide, 4-parted, with a magenta corolla.
 The 4 lobes of the corolla spread widely into 4 petals that are broadest near the rounded tip and then narrow abruptly to the base.
 The long calyx tube forms 4 sepals that are long and narrow and appear between the petals.
 As the photos below show, the sepals are a darker shade of magenta.
 The reproductive parts consist of up to eight stamens with whitish filaments and deep magenta anthers.
 The pistil of the ovary has a long white style that ends in 4 lobes which reflex backwards.
-The flower corolla is arranged to be borne on the end of the ovary.
-Flowers open from bottom of the raceme to the top and as flowers near the top are opening, seed pods are forming under them.
+The entire flower structure is arranged to be borne on the end of the long calyx tube which contains the ovary at its base.
+Flowers open from bottom of the raceme to the top and as flowers near the top are opening, seed pods are forming under them from the earlier flowers.

 Seed: Flowers mature to a long thin stalked seed pod which is brown at maturity when it then splits open at the tip.
 The two parts of the pod curl backwards releasing to the wind numerous small seeds that have long white hair attached to catch the wind.
 When all the pods are open the top of the plant looks like a twisted mess.
 This is a plant whose seeds are long-lived and is said to frequently appear after an area is burned over, hence the common name.
 For germination, the small seeds require light plus at least 60 days of cold stratification.

-Habitat: Fireweed prefers full sun with loamy soil and adequate moisture.
+Habitat: Fireweed is a species of the northern temperate forest zone world-wide.
+Fireweed prefers full sun with loamy soil and adequate moisture.
 It will tolerate dry soils but then will go dormant in the heat of summer.
 The root systems is rhizomatous, thus allowing the plant to spread vegetatively.
 If you have Japanese Beetles, this is a favorite plant.
 Daily beetle patrol can lessen the impact.
 In fertile soil the vegetative spreading can become uncontrollable so be careful where you plant it.

 Comparisons: The flower color is similar to several of the native phlox species, such as Downy Phlox, Phlox pilosa L., but Phlox plants have 5 petals, not 4.
 Closer in comparison is the Dame's Rocket, Hesperis matronalis L., with 4-petaled pinkish flowers and just as tall.
 There the sepals are not visible from the face of the flower and the leaf is lance shaped with coarse teeth.